Energy policy of Morocco: Wind power

 Morocco has set a goal to have 2-GW production capacity from wind power; it is part of the Moroccan Integrated Wind Energy Project that began in 2010.

-As of 2016, Morocco has eight wind farms (Torres, Amogdoul, Lafarge, Akhfennir, Laayue, Tangier I, Cimar, and Haouma) with the total operational capacity of 487 MW; another six wind farms are anticipated to be installed by 2020 with a total capacity of 1,000 MW.
+As of 2016, Morocco has eight wind farms (Torres, Amogdoul, Lafarge, Akhfennir, Laayue, Tangier I, Cimar, and Haouma) with the total operational capacity of 487 MW.

 Solar power

 In November 2009, Morocco announced a solar energy project worth $9 billion that officials said would account for 38 percent of the North African country's installed power generation by 2020.
 Funding would be from a mix of private and state capital.
 The project involved five solar-power-generation sites across Morocco and was intended to produce 2,000 MW of electricity by 2020.
 It would add the equivalent generation output of the current electricity consumption of the country's commercial capital, Casablanca.
 In 2018, it was reported that the country’s solar projects are being driven by the Moroccan Agency for Sustainable Energy (MASEN), formerly the Moroccan Solar Agency, which was set up in 2010 to lead the country’s solar program.
 At that time, Germany also expressed its willingness to participate in the development of Morocco's solar energy project and also take part in the development of a water-desalination plant.
 MASEN has managed Concentrated Solar Power (CSP) and Photovoltaic (PV) facilities for the solar power project since 2015.
 The nation has pioneered solar energy technology by investing in Concentrated Solar Power (CSP) program in the Middle East and North Africa (MENA) region.

 The biggest CSP project in Morocco is Noor Solar, situated in the city of Ouarzazate, on the edge of the Sahara desert.
 The project comprises 3 phases: Noor I, Noor II and Noor III.
 This Noor project is supported by a BOOT (build, own, operate and transfer) basis of ACWA Power Ouarzazate, MASEN, Aries, and TSK.
 The first phase of the program - Noor I - was inaugurated in February 2016.
 Noor I employs 500,000 parabolic mirrors to eventually generate up to 160 MW of electricity, which makes it one of the largest solar power plants in the world.
 The program has two following phases - Noor II and Noor III - which were scheduled to operate by 2018.
 Besides the CSP project, Morocco is also developing the Noor PV 1 program and Noor Midelt phase 1, which essentially use photovoltaics to further increase the electricity generation from solar.
 The whole complex of the Noor Plant was scheduled to come online in 2018.
 The complex is supposed to have 582 MW of capacity, that could be utilized to provide electricity for 1.1 million houses.
 From 2010 until 2015, electricity generated by solar and wind has increased almost four times.